Nouuu/Docker-Projeqtor/README.md

 This docker image provides a [Projeqtor](https://www.projeqtor.org) container with LDAP support.

-This image is based on `php:7.4-apache`
+This image is based on `php:8.1-apache` (since version 10, 7.4 before)

 Available tags of Projeqtor in this image are :